Ezhil-Language-Foundation/open-tamil/tamil/txt2ipa/README.md

 Read more about IPA http://en.wikipedia.org/wiki/International_Phonetic_Alphabet

-Right now it will works for only Tamil Unicode strings.
+Right now it will work for only Tamil Unicode strings.

 Mile Karkal (MileStones)
 ========================